The Lowdown on Cinch Bugs: How to Identify and Control These Lawn Pests

 1. Maintain A Healthy Lawn

-Keeping your grass vigorous and thriving is your first line of defense against cinch bugs.
+Keeping your grass vigorous and thriving is your first defense against cinch bugs.
 Regular watering and mowing to the recommended height promote a strong root system, fortifying your grass against these pests.

 2. Mower Maintenance